Roho7/comp4024/README.md

 ### Week 1 Sprint
 **Overview of Weekly Plan:**
-- Everyone has access to Unity?
+- Everyone has access to Unity
-- Set up a Git repo (GitHub)?
+- Set up a Git repo (GitHub)
-- Decided on an idea for the game?
+- Decided on an idea for the game
-- Make sketches for the game?
+- Make sketches for the game
-- Thought about user requirements?
+- Thought about user requirements
-- Thought about the game mechanics?
+- Thought about the game mechanics

 **Detailed Plan:**
 - On the [Trello Board: Week 1 Sprint](https://trello.com/b/bZQf9yUQ/week-1-sprint)